 |

-article written about Sifu Shaun Rawcliffe for Qi Magazine
+An article written about Sifu Shaun Rawcliffe for Qi

-there one special quality that raises a practitioner of any martial art above
+Is there one special quality that raises a practitioner of any

-the ordinary?
+martial art above the ordinary?
 Yes and no. Special quality, yes.
-Just the one, no. Hard work,
+Just the one,

-Commitment, discipline, self-sacrifice - all the usual suspects.
-No surprises
+no. Hard work, Commitment, discipline, self-sacrifice - all the usual suspects.

-there.
-But what about the unique qualities every one of us, as ordinary human
+No surprises there.
+But what about the unique qualities every one of us, as

-beings, brings to our martial art?
-Those experiences and idiosyncrasies that
+ordinary human beings, brings to our martial art?
+Those experiences and

-influence our training perhaps more than we realize, could they explain the
+idiosyncrasies that influence our training perhaps more than we realize, could

-Rawcliffe's martial arts pedigree is well known to Wing Chun Kuen practitioners
+Shaun Rawcliffe's martial arts pedigree is well known to Wing Chun Kuen

-in the UK, Europe and Hong Kong.
-Anyone who has seen him in one of his
+practitioners in the UK, Europe and Hong Kong.
+Anyone who has seen him in one

-memorable demonstrations (notably COMBAT '95, SENI and 1st World Ving Tsun
+of his memorable demonstrations (notably COMBAT '95, SENI and 1st World Ving

-conference in Hong Kong), or seminars has seen his passion for Wing Chun in
+Tsun conference in Hong Kong), or seminars has seen his passion for Wing Chun

 teaching it.
 However, given his habitual teaching persona, a fluent stream of